eiffel-community/eiffel-intelligence-frontend/wiki/Front-end_with_curl.md

 The default back-end should have the key `defaultBackend` set to `true`.
 If the JSON list ends up empty there are no back-ends specified in the front-end.
 If there is no JSON object with the key set to true there is no default back-end.

-You may see that in the list you get, all objects have a key `active` set to `true or false`, this key points to the back-end that acts as default, if no default back-end exist, the active should usually be the first object in the list.
+You may see that in the list, all objects have a key `active` set to `true or false`, this key points to the back-end that acts as default, if no default back-end exist, the active should usually be the first object in the list.

 If the back-end list lacks a default back-end one may be added by using a HTTP POST request.
 The injected object should be specified in JSON and look like the example below.